 COLLECTION OF DNA SAMPLE

 To collect the DNA sample, the dog’s mouth is swabbed around the inside of the cheeks with a small brush to collect cheek cells that contain the dogs DNA.
-On request, the ADBA will send out a DNA collection kit for a $6.00 fee for each dog to be profiled.
+On request, the ADBA will send out a DNA collection kit for each dog to be profiled.
 All of the necessary forms, directions for cheek swab collection and the cheek swab are included in the collection kit.

 PROCESSING OF DNA SAMPLE